 Brokers are implemented as functions and are spawned by calling on of the three following member functions of the middleman.

 template <spawn_options Os = no_spawn_options, class F = std::function<void(broker*)>, class...
 Ts> typename infer_handle_from_fun<F>::type spawn_broker(F fun, Ts&&... xs); template <spawn_options Os = no_spawn_options, class F = std::function<void(broker*)>, class...
 Ts> expected<typename infer_handle_from_fun<F>::type> spawn_client(F fun, const std::string& host, uint16_t port, Ts&&... xs); template <spawn_options Os = no_spawn_options, class F = std::function<void(broker*)>, class...
 Ts> expected<typename infer_handle_from_fun<F>::type> spawn_server(F fun, uint16_t port, Ts&&... xs);

-spawn_server opens a local port and spawns a broker managing it on success.
+spawn_server opens a local TCP port and spawns a broker managing it

 Modifies the receive policy for the connection identified by